-Douglas Marohn Corporate Secretary

-NICHOLAS FINANCIAL, INC 2454 McMullen Booth Road Building C Clearwater, FL 33759-1343 (727) 726-0763
+Douglas Marohn Corporate Secretary NICHOLAS FINANCIAL, INC 2454 McMullen Booth Road Building C Clearwater, FL 33759-1343 (727) 726-0763

-PROXY STATEMENT AND INFORMATION CIRCULAR AS AT AND DATED JULY 31, 2020
+PROXY STATEMENT AND INFORMATION CIRCULAR AS AT AND DATED JULY 29, 2021

-This Proxy Statement and Information Circular accompanies the Notice of the 2020 Annual General Meeting of Shareholders (the "Meeting") of Nicholas Financial, Inc. (hereinafter called the "Company") to be held on Thursday, August 27, 2020, at 10:30 a.m.
-(Clearwater, Florida time), at the Company's corporate headquarters, located at 2454 McMullen Booth Road, Building C, Clearwater, Florida, and is being furnished in connection with the solicitation of proxies on behalf of the Board of Directors of the Company (the "Board of Directors" or the "Board") for use at that Meeting and at any adjournment thereof.
+This Proxy Statement and Information Circular accompanies the Notice of the 2021 Annual General Meeting of Shareholders (the "Meeting") of Nicholas Financial, Inc. (hereinafter called the "Company") to be held on Thursday, September 2, 2021, at 11:00 a.m.
+EDT, at the Company's office, located at 3600 ARCO CORPORATE DRIVE CHARLOTTE, NC 28273, SUITE 210, and is being furnished in connection with the solicitation of proxies on behalf of the Board of Directors of the Company (the "Board of Directors" or the "Board") for use at that Meeting and at any adjournment thereof.

-The Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2020 (the "Annual Report"), together with this Proxy Statement and Information Circular and the accompanying form of proxy ("Proxy"), are first being mailed on or about July 30, 2020 to shareholders entitled to vote at the Meeting.
+The Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2021 (the "Annual Report"), together with this Proxy Statement and Information Circular and the accompanying form of proxy card or voting instruction form ("Proxy"), are first being mailed on or about July 30, 2021 to shareholders entitled to vote at the Meeting.
 Additional copies will be provided without charge upon written request to Nicholas Financial, Inc., 2454 McMullen Booth Road, Building C, Clearwater, Florida 33759-1340, Attention: Corporate Secretary.
 Exhibits filed with our Annual Report on Form 10-K will be provided upon written request, in the same manner as noted above.